nish-d/vicky002.github.io/_posts/2016-02-28-My-internship-interview-experience-with-Amazon-LinkedIn-BrowserStack-Mozilla-and-Slack.md

 - And interviewer asked me about my projects and internship.

-I had performed well but I don't why they replied with this 'we appreciate your commitment to Mozilla, we will unfortunately not be moving forward at this time.'
+I had performed well but I don't know why they replied with this 'we appreciate your commitment to Mozilla, we will unfortunately not be moving forward at this time.'
 I said OK :p.

 # BroswerStack